MaRDI4NFDI/open-interfaces/docs/source/getting-started/installation.md

 ```shell
     make release
 ```
-which invokes underlying CMake build and builds Open Interfaces inside the `build` directory.
+which invokes `cmake` and builds Open Interfaces inside the `build` subdirectory enabling compiler optimizations.

 ## Activating the environment